Justin-Morrow/Portfolio_JM/README.md

 ## Description

 The project is an assignment that asks the web developer to create a website to showcase portfolio projects.
-The link to the repostiory is https://github.com/Justin-Morrow/Portfolio_JM/
+The link to the repostiory is https://github.com/Justin-Morrow/Portfolio_JM/ and the deployed link is https://justin-morrow.github.io/Portfolio_JM/

 ## Installation